invesdwin/invesdwin-instrument/README.md

 Please note that you need to have a JDK installed with `tools.jar` available in it for this to work properly.
 Alternatively just load the invesdwin-instrument jar via the `-javaagent <path>` JVM parameter if you only have a JRE installed.
 The dynamic loading will be skipped then.

-For a sample usage see the junit test cases in the [invesdwin-aspects](https://github.com/subes/invesdwin-aspects) project.
+For a sample usage see the junit test cases in the [invesdwin-aspects](https://github.com/subes/invesdwin-aspects) project or the spring-boot example project in [invesdwin-nowicket](https://github.com/subes/invesdwin-nowicket).